conda-incubator/conda-store/docs/administration.md

 celery.
 Celery supports a [wide range of brokers](https://docs.celeryproject.org/en/stable/getting-started/backends-and-brokers/index.html) each with different guarantees.
 By default the sqlalchemy based broker is used.
-While this is production ready it is not the ideal broker it has worked well in practice.
+It is not the ideal broker, but it is production ready and has worked well in practice.
 The url must be provided in a format that celery understands.